sergiogarciiam/pipeline-mapper/README.md

 ### Run tests

-- Run `pnpm run lint` to check code style.
+- Run `npm run lint` to check code style.
-- Run `pnpm run test:only` to run only tests.
+- Run `npm run test:only` to run only tests.
-- Run `pnpm run test` to run linting and tests.
+- Run `npm run test` to run linting and tests.

 ## Changelog